Somerset East: History

+Pre-colonial

 The region encompassing modern KwaNojoli was inhabited by Khoisan hunter-gatherers for millennia before the arrival of Bantu-speaking peoples, including the Xhosa people, around the 15th century.
 The area's fertile valleys and proximity to the Great Fish River made it a vital corridor for migration and trade.
-Xhosa oral histories, documented in works such as J.H.
-Soga's "The South-Eastern Bantu" (1930), describe the land as part of the broader AmaXhosa territory, with clans like the Ngqika utilizing the Boschberg slopes for grazing and spiritual practices.
+Documented Xhosa oral histories, describe the land as part of the broader AmaXhosa territory, with clans like the Ngqika utilizing the Boschberg slopes for grazing and spiritual practices.

 European explorers, including Swedish botanist Anders Sparrman in the late 1770s, noted the region's abundant wildlife, diverse flora, and established indigenous communities in their journals, highlighting a landscape teeming with antelope, birds, and endemic plants.
+French ornithologist Francois Levaillant collected bird specimens in the area in 1781 - 1782, where he discovered and named the Red-chested cuckoo, the "Piet-my-vrou".

-The Boschberg area, encountered by Dutch explorers as early as 1711 and named for its dense bush vegetation (Afrikaans: "Boschberg", meaning "bush mountain"), served as a natural boundary and resource hub for local Xhosa groups.
-Conflicts over land use foreshadowed later colonial tensions, as Trekboer farmers began encroaching from the west in the mid-18th century.
+The Boschberg (or Bosberg) area, encountered by Dutch explorers as early as 1711 and named for its dense bush vegetation, served as a natural boundary and resource hub for local Xhosa groups.
+Conflicts over land use foreshadowed later colonial tensions, as Trekboers began encroaching from the west in the mid-18th century.

-Central to the area's pre-colonial identity is the figure of Nojoli, a Xhosa woman whose story is preserved through oral traditions and has been documented in missionary journals and local histories.
-According to accounts from 19th-century missionary George Browne's journals—recorded during his travels with Xhosa intellectual Tiyo Soga — Nojoli (often translated as "the place of Nojoli") refers to a woman who resided in the Boschberg region, possibly in the 18th century.
-Oral histories collected by researchers, including those in the Jakes Gerwel Foundation's 2024 publication "Our Voices are Left with our Bodies: The Early Black History of KwaNojoli", portray Nojoli as a resilient figure associated with the AmaQhayi or related Xhosa clans, embodying the spiritual and communal ties to the land.
+The Cape of Good Hope under Dutch East India Company rule

 European settlement in the Somerset East district began in earnest during the late 18th century amid the Cape Colony's eastward expansion.
+In 1775 the Dutch governor of the Cape Colony, Baron Joachim van Plettenberg, and his Council of Policy in Cape Town defined the new eastern Cape Colony.
+It drew a line from the soon-to-be-established towns of Cradock and Somerset, forming a triangle towards the Bushman's River in the south to the sea.
+In the previous year the Governor had granted settlement rights in the vicinity of Bruintjieshoogte to the Sneeuwbergen Boers, like Willem Prinsloo and his family, who established a farm in Agter Bruintjies Hoogte under the Boschberg.
+Van Plettenberg formally established the Great Fish River in 1778 as the border between the Cape Colony and Xhosaland.

-The first recorded settler was Willem Prinsloo, a Trekboer who established a farm under the Boschberg around 1774.
-By the mid-1770s, at least 20 Dutch-speaking families had joined him, petitioning Cape authorities for a district outpost and church—requests that contributed to the founding of nearby Graaff-Reinet in 1786.
-Prinsloo's farm, spanning much of the modern townsite, was subdivided for settlers like Jakobus Cornelius Otto, whose Bestershoek homestead marked early agricultural ventures in wheat, livestock, and tobacco.
+By the mid-1770s at least 20 Dutch-speaking families had joined Prinsloo.
+They petitioned Cape authorities for a district outpost and church - requests that contributed in 1786 to the founding of nearby Graaff-Reinet.
+Prinsloo's farm, spanning much of the modern townsite, was subdivided for settlers.
+Jakobus Cornelius Otto moved into the corner now known as Bestershoek, farming wheat, livestock, and tobacco.
+He was followed by the future Voortrekker leader Louis Tregardt and Bester families.